 There are also three permanent racetracks in Illinois and they too have been authorized to add casino games and slots.

-Update: Remote registration is currently permitted for mobile betting in Illinois.
+Update: Remote Illinois sports betting registration is currently permitted for mobile sportsbook apps in Illinois.
 Sports fans may sign up and bet online from anywhere inside Illinois due to an order issued by Governor Pritzker in response to COVID-19 concerns.
-State law calls for in-person registration, but that provision has been temporarily suspended – allowing fans to register remotely.
+State law calls for an in-person registration requirement, but that provision has been temporarily suspended – allowing fans to register remotely.

 Legal Online Sports Betting in Illinois

 The Illinois Gaming Board (IGB) oversees Illinois online sports betting across the state.
 Among other duties, the IGB is responsible for adopting online wagering regulations, issuing licenses and ensuring operators conform to state law.

 The first IL mobile sportsbooks launched in mid-2020 to commence online wagering across the state.
 Customers must be 21 or older and located within state lines to participate.